Teddy-van-Jerry/Fractal_Designer/README.md

 > More videos are being uploaded.

 ## Download Release
-This beta2 version does not provide build version.
+This beta2 version provide build version for Windows only.